Discover the 10 best hikes in Zion

 1. OBSERVATION POINT

 Observation Point is one of the more challenging and rewarding hikes in Zion National Park.
 The trailhead for Observation Point is located at shuttle stop #7.
 At 8 miles roundtrip, and 2,000 feet of elevation gain, you will hike switchbacks through sandstone, providing you will incredible and panoramic views of the canyon below throughout the entire hike.
 Once you reach the top, you will be standing across the canyon, looking down 700 feet on the infamous Angel’s Landing.
+This trail is closed indefinitely due to a rockslide.

 2. ANGEL’S LANDING